Crystal bases and Newton-Okounkov bodies: Crystal bases and their string parametrization

-We call the map $\iota_\S$ the {\it string parametrization of $\B_V^*$ corresponding to the reduced decomposition $\S$}. \end{Def}
+We call the map $\iota_\S$ the {\it string parametrization of $\B_\lambda^*$ corresponding to the reduced decomposition $\S$}. \end{Def}

-\begin{Rem} From the definition, the string parametrization depends only on the crystal graph of $V$.
-As the crystal graph is independent of the choice of a crystal basis, the image of the string parametrization is also independent of this choice. \end{Rem}
+\begin{Rem} { In the above definition we can choose any perfect basis for $V_\lambda^*$ in place of the dual crystal basis $\B_\lambda^*$.
+As the crystal graph is independent of the { choice of a perfect basis}, the image of the string parametrization is also independent of this choice.} \end{Rem}

-The following remarkable result due to Littelmann describes the image of the string parametrization for finite dimensional irreducible $G$-modules: For a dominant weight $\lambda \in \Lambda^+$ let us denote a crystal basis for the irreducible representation $V_\lambda$ by $\B_\lambda$.
-Also let $S_\lambda$ denote the image of the dual basis $\B^*_\lambda$ under the string parametrization $\iota_\S$. \begin{Th} \cite[Theorem 4.2]{Littelmann} \begin{enumerate} \item For any dominant weight $\lambda$, $\dim(V^*_\lambda) = \#S_\lambda$, i.e. the string parametrization is one-to-one. \item Consider
+The following remarkable result due to Littelmann describes the image of the string parametrization for finite dimensional irreducible $G$-modules. { For $\lambda \in \Lambda^+$ let} $S_\lambda$ denote the image of the dual basis $\B^*_\lambda$ under the string parametrization $\iota_\S$. \begin{Th} \cite[Proposition 1.5]{Littelmann} \begin{enumerate} \item For any dominant weight $\lambda$, $\dim(V^*_\lambda) = \#S_\lambda$, i.e. the string parametrization is one-to-one. \item Consider